folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 Purchase order lines can also be used to represent Packages.
 A package order line is created in the Orders app as a single purchase order line, but it can’t be located or received in Receiving because it represents the acquisitions of multiple titles (for example, a monographic standing order).
 In order to receive the titles that are included in a package, you must create the receiving titles in the Receiving app and link them to the Package POL.
 In this version of FOLIO, receiving titles must be connected to an instance in the Inventory app and a POL.

-The **New** function allows you to create the receiving titles that come in a package so that they can be received by the library.
-This function also allows you to link existing instances to a package POL if you want to create a relationship between the instance and the order.
+The **New** action allows you to create the receiving titles that come in a package so that they can be received by the library.
+This action also allows you to link existing instances to a package POL if you want to create a relationship between the instance and the order.
 In this case, the receiving title is searchable by its related POL number.